GrishKate/diffusion_distillation/README.md

 We trained our custom DDPM on 32x32 CelebA images.

 - The code for training is in `notebooks/training_celeba.ipynb`
-- The code for generating noise-image pairs and distillation is located in
+- The code for distillation is in `notebooks/celeba_distillation.ipynb`